51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 | 18-19 | _Unassigned_                  | | 18-19 | _Unassigned_
 | 20    | Guard (UHF)                   | | 20    | Guard (VHF)

-For missions that do not include carriers, Carrier #1 and Carrier #2 frequencies are treated as unassgiend.

-Missions designers are encouraged to leave preset 1 as Tactical Common or Intraflight frequencies.
-Beyond that suggestion, missions are free to re-purpose or drop the remaining presets based on the needs of the mission.
-Unassigned or repurposed presets may be assigned to mission-specific frequencies as necessary.

 ## F-16C Viper

 The F-16C Viper is a single-seat, single-engine multirole fighter aircraft.
 Designed as an air